40 Productive Things to do When Bored

 18. Meditate

 I started meditating a couple of years ago.
 It’s one of the best things that I did.
 Meditation has helped me to relax and clear my mind.
-During this time, everyone should try to meditate for at least five minutes each day.
+Everyone should meditate for at least five minutes each day.
 There are tons of videos on YouTube that can help you get started.

 19. Listen to a Podcast